ImagingDataCommons/idc-wsi-conversion/README.md

 For this collection, the DICOM ImageComments attribute is not populated with the SVS TIFF or OME-TIFF-XML ImageDescription tag, since its value may not be consistent with the single extracted channel files.

+## ICDC
+The ICDC images were obtained from TCIA in a single Aspera Faspex package that was downloaded from the GUI of a browser running on a GCP [Chrome Remote Desktop](https://cloud.google.com/architecture/chrome-desktop-remote-on-compute-engine) after opening [Aspera ports](https://www.ibm.com/docs/en/aspera-on-cloud?topic=SS5W4X/dita/content/system_requirements_and_browser_support.htm) in the [firewall](https://www.howtogeek.com/devops/how-to-open-firewall-ports-on-a-gcp-compute-engine-instance/) allowing ingress 0.0.0.0/0 TCP/443,33001 and UDP/33001.
+Added the IBM Aspera Connect Extension to Chrome.

+For ICDC SVS images, the ["icdcsvstodcm.sh"](http://github.com/ImagingDataCommons/idc-wsi-conversion/blob/main/icdcsvstodcm.sh) script performs the conversion.

+The case_id is obtained from the ICDC-supplied image-level metadata file (transposed and saved as CSV into ["ICDC_GLIOMA01_Histopath_Images_2023-5-1_Transposed.csv"](http://github.com/ImagingDataCommons/idc-wsi-conversion/blob/main/ICDC_GLIOMA01_Histopath_Images_2023-5-1_Transposed.csv)) (filename is hardwired in the "icdcsvstodcm.sh" script) indexed by the SVS source file name.
+The specimen-specific metadata for organ (all brain), fixation and embedding (all FFPE), and staining (all H&E) are obtained from this file, and the SpecimenDescriptionSequence and PrimaryAnatomicStructureSequence populated accordingly.

+Subject-specific metadata is extracted from the file ["ICDC_Cases_download 2023-05-14 08-45-49.csv"](https://github.com/ImagingDataCommons/idc-wsi-conversion/blob/main/ICDC_Cases_download%202023-05-14%2008-45-49.csv) (filename is hardwired in the "icdcsvstodcm.sh" script) downloaded from the [ICDC portal](https://caninecommons.cancer.gov/#/explore) and selecting "Download Table Contents as CSV" (cloud symbol), and includes breed, age, sex and neutered status.
+Supplied age is in years and may be fractional, so is convert to months as requried to preserve precision.
+Species is set to Canis lupus familiaris.

 # Reconversion

 Several collections (NLST, TCGA, CPTAC) have been reconverted, primarily to address the need to add empty JPEG tiles when illegal zero-length tiles are present in the source (a recognized Leica/Aperio defect); this was manifesting as omitted rather than blank tiles causing zooming and panning to be out of sync.
 During the course of the reconversion, several other changes were incorporated: